mf-dlcz/AI/week_1/deep_learning.md

 - Hierarchical representations emerge because deep neural networks have multiple layers of neurons.

-- The initial layers learn low-level features, like edges or simple patterns, directly from the raw input (for example, pixels in images).
+- **The initial layers learn low-level features**, like edges or simple patterns, directly from the raw input (for example, pixels in images).
 Subsequent higher layers then combine the low-level features into more abstract, higher-level representations that capture more complex concepts.